 Hannah Davies

-Hannah completed a Bachelor of Marine Science, minoring in Earth and Environmental Science, at the University of Wollongong in 2024.
+Hannah is a PhD student at the MAVE Lab, BEAM Lab and CIEHF.
+She completed a Bachelor of Marine Science, minoring in Earth and Environmental Science, at the University of Wollongong in 2024, and an Honours degree in 2025.
 Her interests include behavioural ecology, marine conservation, and how the intersect of humanities and science can help address ecological challenges.
 Previously, Hannah interned with the NSW Government Office of Energy and Climate Change, and volunteered in a PhD lab assisting with the dissection of sea urchins from barren vs non-barren reef areas.
-Hannah is currently an Honours student at the MAVE Lab under the supervision of Dr Katharina J Peters, Dr Frédérik Saltré (University of Technology Sydney) and Dr Adelaide Dedden (NSW National Parks and Wildlife Service).

 Research